Jelonki: Parks and nature

 The Górczewska Park, with an area of 20.47 ha, is the largest open green space in the neighbourhood.
-It is located in the centre of the housing esatate of Górczewska, between Górczewska, Powstańców Śląskich, Czułchowska, and Lazurowa Streets.
+It is located in the centre of the housing estate of Górczewska, between Górczewska, Powstańców Śląskich, Czułchowska, and Lazurowa Streets.
 Jelonki also includes the Castellan Square, a small garden square, at the corner of Powstańców Śląskich and Strąkowska Streets.

 The neighbourhood also have three man-made ponds, known as Jelonek and Schneider Clay Pits.
 They were formed in the 20th century, from flooded clay pits.

 Culture and sports

 The neighbourhood includes the Bemowo Cultural Centre at 18 Rozłogi Street, and an amphitheatre in Górczewska Park.
 Additionally, the Friendship Estate, hosts annually the student festival Jelonkalia.
-Jelonki also includes the homefield of the association football club Gazowniczy Klub Sportowy Świt Warszawa, placed at 12 Oświatowa Street, which has a capacity of 140 viewers.
+Jelonki also includes the homefield of the association football club Gazowniczy Klub Sportowy Świt Warszawa, placed at 12 Oświatowa Street, which has a capacity of 140 spectators.

 Transit and infrastructure

 The area includes the Bemowo station of the M2 line of the Warsaw Metro rapid transit underground system, at the intersection of Górczewska and Powstańców Śląskich Street.
 Currently, at the intersection of Górczewska and Lazurowa Street, the Lazurowa station is also being built, with plans to open in 2026.
 It also has two railway stations, the Warszawa Główna Towarowa for cargo trains near Połczyńska Street, and Warszawa Jelonki for passenger trains, near the corner of Strąkowska and Wincentego Pola Streets.
 The neighbourhood also includes the tracks of the tram line network, alongside Górczewska, Powstańców Śląskich and Połczyńska Streets.

 Jelonki also includes the Wola Heating Plant at 21 Połczyńska Street, which forms part of the city's heat network.